Christian Urff 2025 (updated text to a version of 2011)

 In addition to the pure experimental environment, virtual tools can also include support and differentiation offers, such as:

-• Notes and feedback: During the exploration process, immediate feedback on completed actions can be provided – either upon request or proactively through the digital learning system.
-This can be done visually or textually, for example, through visual cues (e.g., flashing the number of tiles, adding visual structuring features to the material) or a stimulating question ("Try this...", "Think about it...") at the appropriate time in the learning process.
+- Notes and feedback: Immediate feedback on actions taken during the exploration process can be offered – either on request or proactively by the digital learning system.
+This can be done visually or textually, for example, through visual cues (e.g., a flashing number of tiles, adding visual structuring features to the material) or a stimulating question ("Why don't you try this…", "Think about it…") at the appropriate point in the learning process.
+AI-supported learning guidance This can be a useful addition to relieve and supplement teachers during the exploration with the virtual learning tool.

-• Gradual revelation: Complex operations can be broken down into individual steps.
-It is also possible to break down complex representations into interconnected subrepresentations.
+- Decomposition of complex representations and operations: Complex operations can be broken down into individual steps, making them easier to understand and manipulate.
+It is also possible to decompose complex representations into interconnected sub-representations.

-• Adjustable difficulty levels: Various display options can be adjusted depending on the child's learning level or, in an adaptive learning system, can automatically adapt to the child's learning level and learning progress.
+- Adjustable difficulty levels: The elements and functions of virtual learning tools can be adjusted manually depending on the learning level, or they can automatically adapt to the child's learning level and progress in an adaptive learning system.

-• Documentation of learning paths by recording and replaying.
-The fleeting representation of the experimental actions can be converted into a non-volatile collection of important documentation units (static - image or text) or action sequences (dynamic - video or description).
-Using permanently available tools such as screen recording, screenshots, and audio recordings, this is also possible if the tool itself does not offer this (as in the "Rechenfeld" app, for example).
-The collection of documentation units enables subsequent learning processes such as structuring the collection, presenting the results, strategy exploration, and diagnostic options for the teacher (Wollring, 2008).
+- Documentation of learning paths through the recording and playback of actions.
+The fleeting representation of experimental actions can be transformed into a non-fleeting collection of documentation units (static – image or text) or action sequences (dynamic – video or description) for later analysis and discussion.
+This is possible even if the teaching tool itself does not offer these features (such as in the "Rechenfeld" app) thanks to permanently available tools like screen recording, screenshots, notes, or audio recordings.
+The collection of documentation units enables subsequent learning processes for the teacher, such as structuring the collection, presenting the results, exploring strategies, and providing diagnostic options (Wollring, 2008).

 These options allow virtual tools to be personalized to meet learners’ learning needs.